MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/microsoft-biztalk-adapter-for-oracle-e-business-suite-documentation.md

 ---
-title: "Microsoft BizTalk Adapter for Oracle E-Business Suite documentation | Microsoft Docs"
+title: "Microsoft BizTalk Adapter for Oracle E-Business Suite documentation"
-description: Get started, architecture, security, develop apps, message schemas, and troubleshoot the Oracle EBS adapter in BizTalk Adapter Pack ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+description: Get started, architecture, security, develop apps, message schemas, and troubleshoot the Oracle EBS adapter in BizTalk Adapter Pack ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: b1e96fd2-e632-4a07-b18d-c93c5b57e36e
-caps.latest.revision: 15
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Microsoft BizTalk Adapter for Oracle E-Business Suite documentation
 The [!INCLUDE[adapteroracleebusinesslong](../../includes/adapteroracleebusinesslong-md.md)] includes a variety of resources to help you understand how the adapter works, how to create applications that use the adapter, describes the different connection options, learn to create applications, and more.